Implementing Ripley’s K-Function in Python for Vector-Borne Diseases

 for i, d in enumerate(distances):

-# Count ordered pairs within distance d, excluding the n zero-distance
+# ordered pairs within d, excluding the n self-distances on the diagonal

 pair_count = (np.sum(dist_matrix <= d) - n) / 2.0